bitcast-network/bitcast-deploy/README.md

 Deploy one validator for each codebase (Bitcast video + Bitcast X) with a single command.

+## What is Bitcast?
+Bitcast is a decentralized platform that connects brands with creators and rewards high‑quality content.
+There are two subnets:
+- Bitcast (YouTube): briefs, video analytics validation, and rewards on subnet 93.
+- Bitcast X (X.com): social mining and validation based on influence and engagement.

+**Scope of this repo**: This repository is for deploying validator processes only (one validator for Bitcast video and one for Bitcast X).
+If you want to mine, please follow the miner instructions in the specific repo you intend to use (YouTube or X).

 ## Prerequisites
 - Repos present on the host:
   - Bitcast (video): `/home/ubuntu/bitcast`